Trustfall: Critical reception

 Upon release, Trustfall was met with a positive response from music critics.
 At Metacritic, which assigns a normalised rating out of 100 based on reviews from mainstream critics, the album received a score of 71 out of 100, based on reviews from nine critics, indicating "generally favorable reviews".

-Maura Johnston of Rolling Stone wrote that the songs on Trustfall lyrically "don't shy away from irascibility or eye-rolling" but "feel like they're coming from a genuine place" and that "Pink's appeal comes from her ability to turn the everyday into the stereo-ready".
-Cady Siregar of Consequence found the singer "still wearing her emotions on her sleeve, keen to embrace a deep sense of vulnerability as she processes some extremely difficult events", publishing her "most overt attempt at storytelling and introspection" in her discography.
-However, Siregar wrote that Pink "is playing it safe" because "trying to radiate emotional honesty without the risk of coming off as slightly banal is something even the best pop stars find hard to do".
+AllMusic editor Neil Z. Yeung rated the album four out of five stars and called it "a motivational therapy session that hinges on themes of change, self-acceptance, loss, and love, reminding listeners (and herself) that everything will be OK if there's faith in the face of fear and the unknown.
+Buoyed by this spiritually liberated energy, Pink pushes her vocals to higher highs with shiver-inducing results, backed by some of the most thoughtful messages in her catalog."
+Maura Johnston of Rolling Stone wrote that the songs on Trustfall lyrically "don't shy away from irascibility or eye-rolling" but "feel like they're coming from a genuine place" and that "Pink's appeal comes from her ability to turn the everyday into the stereo-ready."
+PopMatters critic Jeffrey Davies felt that Trustfall "is the most vulnerable pop star Pink has been in years in a way that doesn’t sound formulated but rather honest and reflective."

-In a mixed review, Michael Cragg of The Guardian wrote that the album is "patchy but playful in places", showing a "reliably Pink", thanks to her voice, "the key element" of not "always up to scratch" materials.
+MusicOMH critic John Murphy found that Trustfall is "Pink playing it safe.
+Which, given the success she's achieved with this formula in the past, isn't the unwisest course to take.
+There's a truly startling album lurking somewhere within Moore, but she'll need to start taking a few more risks for that to be unleashed."
+Cady Siregar of Consequence found the singer "still wearing her emotions on her sleeve, keen to embrace a deep sense of vulnerability as she processes some extremely difficult events," publishing her "most overt attempt at storytelling and introspection" in her discography.
+However, Siregar also wrote that Pink "is playing it safe" because "trying to radiate emotional honesty without the risk of coming off as slightly banal is something even the best pop stars find hard to do."
+In a mixed review, Michael Cragg of The Guardian wrote that the album is "patchy but playful in places," showing a "reliably Pink," thanks to her voice, "the key element" of not "always up to scratch" materials.